The Garden Diary |

 The first (still green) leaves are falling from the Birch tree in the wind.
 I hope that the Orange Ladybird larvae complete their development before 'their' leaves are shed.
 I see that another larva has entered the pre-pupal stage this morning.
 Even though the larvae seem to wander widely on the tree they seem to choose just a couple of areas in which to make the change to pupae.

-Two more larvae have now moved into the same few branches so I should have a few more chances over the next week.
+I had taken a picture of the pupa earlier this morning and there was no sign of action then.
+Two more larvae have now moved into the same few branches so I should have a few more chances over the next week. |